weeloong93/Freeberg_Final/Readme.md

 ##Cognitive walkthrough
 We focused on how easy it is for new users to accomplish tasks with the system.
 New users who want to access the individual stock information can:
-1. click on the stocktracker page
+1. Click on the stocktracker page
-2. choosing their choice of stock to view
+2. Choose their choice of stock to view
+3. Enjoy the analytical features of Freeberg

 New Users who want to compare different companies' stock information  can:
 1. Click on comparison page
-2. select 1st stock
+2. Select 1st stock
-3. select 2nd stock
+3. Select 2nd stock
+4. Enjoy the analytical features of Freeberg

 #Appendix
 To view the webapp, please install packages:
-Jinja2 / MarkupSafe / PyYAML / bokeh v 0.11.1 / django / djangorestframework / numpy / pandas / pip / python-dateutil / pytz / requests / setuptools /  six / tornado / ystockquote
+Python v3.5.1/ django v1.9 / Jinja2 / MarkupSafe / PyYAML / bokeh v 0.11.1 / django / djangorestframework / numpy / pandas / pip / python-dateutil / pytz / requests / setuptools /  six / tornado / ystockquote